COSMIIC-Inc/Documentation-Source/docs/Implantables/BP-Module.md

 ## Coming soon...

-Specifications, drawings, and test data are on their way
+Specifications, drawings, and test data are on their way on August 31st, 2024.
+Information on the fabrication process, manufacturing partners, and how to obtain Network Cables will be uploaded soon.